sejal-gupta23/sejal-gupta23.github.io/content/english/blog/CoffeeShops&Menus.md

 To get customers to give themselves away, the company has to sell products that are at least different from each other.
 They offer these products in different quantities, with different features, and at different locations.
 In simpler terms, the company persuades the customers into paying a premium (extra profit for the company) when the customer is feeling indulgent or is willing to pay extra without the customer's knowledge.

-## Conclusion
+### Conclusion

 After discussing all the three pricing strategies, we can confidently say that a company aims to squeeze the maximum advantage out of whatever scarcity power they have.
 Price targeting is the most common way to do so!
 Products can be prices based on many other strategies depending upon the product, company, competitors, and customers.
 In this blog, we just explored 3 of the many possible strategies.
 This is where the marketing team comes into play and can use various innovative techniques to price their products!

-> To leave you with a thought, “How much the customer is willing to pay for the product has very little to do with cost and has very much to do with how much they value the product or service they’re buying.”
+To leave you with the thought, **_"How much the customer is willing to pay for the product has very little to do with cost and has very much to do with how much they value the product or service they’re buying."_**